ayushbuidl/evm/x/precisebank/README.md

 This document specifies the precisebank module of Cosmos EVM.

 The precisebank module is responsible for extending the precision of `x/bank`, intended to be used for the `x/evm`.
-It serves as a wrapper of `x/bank` to increase the precision of ATOM from 6 to 18 decimals, while preserving the behavior of existing `x/bank` balances.
+It serves as a wrapper of `x/bank` to increase the precision of EDGENS from 6 to 18 decimals, while preserving the behavior of existing `x/bank` balances.

 This module is used only by `x/evm` where 18 decimal points are expected.